briandrum/codes.forchagrin.com/_chapters/chapter-517-gambling.md

     9. _(9)_ A participant makes a purchase or exchange in order to obtain any good or service that may be used to facilitate play on the electronic device.
-As used in this subsection, “electronic device” means a mechanical, video, digital or electronic machine or device that is capable of displaying information on a screen or other mechanism and that is owned, leased or otherwise possessed by any person conducting a scheme of chance, or by that person’s partners, affiliates, subsidiaries or contractors.
+As used in this subsection, "electronic device" means a mechanical, video, digital or electronic machine or device that is capable of displaying information on a screen or other mechanism and that is owned, leased or otherwise possessed by any person conducting a scheme of chance, or by that person's partners, affiliates, subsidiaries or contractors.

 4. _(d)_ "Game of chance" means poker, craps, roulette, or other game in which a player gives anything of value in the hope of gain, the outcome of which is determined largely by chance, but does not include bingo.

-5. _(e)_ "Game of chance conducted for profit” means any game of chance designed to produce income for the person who conducts or operates the game of chance, but does not include bingo.
+5. _(e)_ "Game of chance conducted for profit" means any game of chance designed to produce income for the person who conducts or operates the game of chance, but does not include bingo.